Food for the Favelas - COVID-19 Spurs Social Entrepreneurship in Brazil

 Vlad (pronounced "Vlagee") has created a mini-course to raise funds for the favelas.

-But even if you're not interested in learning Portuguese, you can donate here to provide food to those in need.
+Not interested in learning Portuguese?
+You can donate here to provide food to those in need.
 (PayPal is accepted.)

 Gerando Falcões: applying business savvy to social problems

 Students are asked to make a small donation if they like the course.
 All of the money raised goes to the favelas via a remarkable organization called Gerando Falcões ("Raising Falcons").